Whenever you browse the web – even if you’re in Incognito mode in your browser – someone is tracking you.

 A new Chrome browser tab will open.
 The window will be in a darker motif and will inform you that “You’ve gone incognito.”

-On Your iOS Device
+Privacy Settings on Your iOS 15 Device

 To view and modify your iOS device’s privacy settings, start the Chrome browser on your iPhone, iPad or iPod touch device.